Setting ﬁrm foundations

 A brand new dharma publishing imprint, The Tuwhiri Project has produced our first book, After Buddhism: a workbook.

-Our book brings together a series of dharma talks given in Sydney, Australia by the secular insight meditation teacher, Winton Higgins, to Bluegum Sangha and Golden Wattle Sangha.
+Our book brings together a series of talks given in Sydney, Australia by the secular insight meditation teacher, Winton Higgins, to Bluegum Sangha and Golden Wattle Sangha.
 Questions for study at the end of each chapter have been prepared by Jim Champion in Southampton, UK.

 please support Tuwhiri